Staying in Thailand’s vibrant capital

 Riverside hotels come with stunning views and boat access to Wat Arun, Chinatown and other attractions.

-A quieter choice, great for couples or families who want a relaxed base close to landmarks.
+It’s a quieter choice and one of the best places to stay in Bangkok for couples or families who want a relaxed base close to the landmarks.

 - Pros: Scenic views, quiet and romantic, easy river transport.